 Similar to extras, Teslas are no different to any vehicle in that they incur on-road costs.
 The overall on-road-cost will vary from model-to-model, especially when it comes to calculating the Luxury Car Tax (LCT).
 The state you live in will also effect this.

-As an example, here is what it can look like for a $134,695 2019 Tesla Model S being purchased in New South Wales.
-As an FYI a $1,375 delivery fee and $150 order fee in the base price.
+As an example, here is what a baseline $124,990 Tesla Model S being purchased in New South Wales can look like.
+As an FYI a $1,375 delivery fee and $150 order fee are included in the base price.

 Tesla Luxury Car Tax

 A particularly bad piece news for prospective Tesla buyers is Australia’s LCT, which was covered briefly above.
 It’s worth explaining in a little more because it is arguably the key reason why Teslas are so expensive in Australia.

 LCT adds 33 cents of every dollar the car costs above the luxury car threshold.

 This pricing bracket can change but the 2019-2020 tax year a LCT is added to fuel-efficient vehicles that cost $75,526 pr over.
 For non-fuel efficient vehicles it applies to anything over $67,525.

 As we explained here, EVs fall into the fuel-efficient vehicle category because of their lack of petrol usage.
 Some might argue that the LCT being defined by fuel usage should mean that EVs should be exempt.
 Not only that, axing the LCT for EVs would be one way to encourage uptake in support of the environment.

 However, this is not currently the case.
 Because every Tesla available in Australia, including the entry-level Model 3, costs a minimum of $75,526.
 So a large chunk of LCT is going to be added on top.

 Tesla And EV Incentives In Australia